Cactoidal/Treasure-Seeker/godot/README.md

 I've decided to try building a game using [Zama's fhEVM](https://www.zama.ai/fhevm), a custom EVM blockchain where data can be encrypted and operated upon homomorphically.

 Homomorphic encryption allows the blockchain to store secret information, and only reveal it to specified users under certain conditions.
-It's a bit more flexible than an oracle in that it's possible to manipulate the encrypted values directly on-chain, but there are caveats: it's expensive, the data types are limited, and contract logic needs to prevent information from leaking.
+It's a different from an oracle in that it's possible to manipulate the encrypted values directly on-chain, but there are caveats: it's expensive, the data types are limited, and contract logic needs to prevent information from leaking.

 By the latter point, I mean that conditional checking (such as "is this homomorphic number greater than another number") must be written to prevent an attacker from figuring out the homomorphic number by repeatedly guessing.